Minnie the Moocher: Notable performances and cover versions

 "Minnie the Moocher" has been covered or simply referenced by many other performers.
 Its refrain, particularly the call and response, is part of the language of American jazz.
 At the Cab Calloway School of the Arts, which is named for the singer, students perform "Minnie the Moocher" as a traditional part of talent showcases.

-In 1967, the song was covered again by an Australian band, The Cherokees.
+In 1967, the song was covered again by an Australian band, the Cherokees.
 A version by the Reggae Philharmonic Orchestra made number 35 in the UK Singles Chart late in 1988.
 Tupac Shakur and Chopmaster J made a hip hop version of the song in 1989.
 The song can be found on Beginnings: The Lost Tapes 1988–1991 from 2007.
 A contemporary swing band, Big Bad Voodoo Daddy, recorded a cover on their 1998 album, Americana Deluxe.
 L.A.-based new wave/rock band Oingo Boingo has covered this song, as well as other Cab Calloway songs, during live performances throughout their career, dating back to their years as Mystic Knights of the Oingo Boingo.

-On January 19, 2001, Wyclef Jean opened his "All Star Jam @ Carnegie Hall" concert with this number, walking to the stage from the back of the audience, dressed all in white.
-The song "The Mighty O" by Outkast is heavily inspired by the song.
+On January 19, 2001, Wyclef Jean opened his "All Star Jam @ Carnegie Hall" concert with this number, walking to the stage from the back of the audience, dressed all in white like Calloway's preferred white suit for performing.
+The song "The Mighty O" by Outkast is also heavily inspired by the "Minnie the Moocher".

 The English singer-songwriter Robbie Williams is famed (and often lightheartedly ridiculed) for his frequent tendency to engage in call and response with his audience.
 As a tongue in cheek retort to the criticism, he performed "Minnie the Moocher" on the Take the Crown Stadium Tour, albeit changing the lyrics to be about himself.
 He then released a studio recording of the song on his 10th studio album, Robbie Williams Swings Both Ways.

 In 1992, rapper Positive K made a song called "Minnie the Moocher" for his 1992 album, The Skills Dat Pay da Bills.

 During a performance on the first season of American Idol, Tamyra Gray performed this song on "Big Band" night.

 Hugh Laurie, in a 2006 interview on The Tonight Show with Jay Leno, stated that his charity cover band, Band from TV, has the most popular recording of "Minnie the Moocher" available on the iTunes Store.
 Laurie also performs a part of the song in the first episode of the British comedy television series Jeeves and Wooster, playing the role of Bertie Wooster, duetting with Reginald Jeeves, played by Stephen Fry.
 The episode first aired in 1990.
 A recording was later released on the Jeeves and Wooster soundtrack.

+In 2009, Big Bad Voodoo Daddy covered the song again on their Calloway tribute album, How Big Can You Get?: The Music of Cab Calloway.

-Calloway performs the song in the 1980 comedy film The Blues Brothers in which he also plays a supporting role.
+Calloway performs the song in the 1980 comedy film The Blues Brothers, in which he also plays a supporting role.